Beto O'Rourke isn't Barack Obama 2.0

 Like the last Democratic president, the former Texas congressman — who lit the party's grassroots aflame in his losing Senate bid against Ted Cruz last November — has a natural poise on the stump, a youthful energy and an ability to transition smoothly between the articulation of lofty ideas and plain talk.

-And, like Obama, he says his ideas — liberal as they may be — are for Democrats, Republicans and those who identify with neither major political party.
+And, like Obama, he says his ideas — liberal as they may be — are for Democrats, Republicans and those who don't identify with either major political party.

 Those parallels help explain why many Obama alumni have been drawn to O'Rourke, and it makes sense to a degree for fans of both men to invite a comparison that renews Obama's brand as the definition of a fresh, hip political figure and anoints O'Rourke as the second coming of the last Democrat to win the White House.